Caregiving from a Distance

 When we think of the term “care partner,” we often picture someone who physically helps a person with their daily needs.
-Though it looks different, caring for a person living with dementia from a distance is still an important role involving time, energy, and resources.
-We’ll discuss the challenges of caregiving from a distance, how to support the person living with dementia and their local care partners, and tips for staying connected.
+Caregiving from a distance for a person living with dementia is still an important role involving time, energy, and resources.
+We’ll discuss possible challenges, how to provide support, and tips for staying connected.

 Challenges of Caregiving from a Distance